 The counselors at Lincoln High School work with individual students and with groups to help them develop strategies for success in academics, and in considering their post-high school plans and future careers.
 Counselors challenge students to become aware of their individual strengths, to develop methods for dealing with difficulties, to set goals, to make choices and to consider consequences.
 For more information about the Lincoln Counseling Center visit Counseling under Resources on this website.

 Registration for courses at Lincoln for current 8th grade Seattle Public School students will be done online through The Source.
-Students new to Seattle Public Schools, current SPS 9th, 10th and 11th grade students and any student enrolled after 4/25 will register for classes using a Microsoft Forms link (posted soon).
+Students new to Seattle Public Schools, current SPS 9th, 10th and 11th grade students and any student enrolled after will register for classes using a Microsoft Forms link.

 All SPS high schools should receive student assignment information just before Spring Break in April.
-Lincoln will send course registration information to our newly assigned Lynx student’s over spring break via email (SchoolMessenger email from email@example.com and a phone call).
-Online course registration will open for The Source April 18 and will close April 25.
-The link for the Microsoft Forms registration will be included in the email and posted here.
+Lincoln will send course registration information to our newly assigned Lynx student’s over spring break via email (SchoolMessenger email from email@example.com).

 Course registration information with step-by-step instructions will be posted on our website at that time.

-Check out our 2022-2023 Course Catalog to see a full listing of prospective courses for the upcoming school.
+Check out our 2023-2024 Course Catalog to see a full listing of current courses.
+The course catalog will be updated for 24-25 in early 2024 for the upcoming school.
 Visit the Course Catalog under Academics on this website.
 Other information that can be found in the course catalog includes: